What Is Tallow? Benefits, Nutrition Facts, Uses and Side Effects - Dr. Axe

 Consuming saturated fat as part of a healthy diet has also been shown in some cases to have an inverse relationship with obesity-related type 2 diabetes.

-Tallow is rich in CLA, a fatty acid that studies suggest can support a healthy metabolism and may lead to fat burning.
-There’s some evidence demonstrating that CLA also has anti-inflammatory and immune-supporting properties, possibly even fighting growth of tumors, as does the fatty acid oleic acid.
+Tallow is rich in CLA, a fatty acid that studies have suggested can support a healthy metabolism and may lead to fat burning.

-Consuming animal fats can be especially helpful for weight loss if you follow a high-fat keto diet, which leads to ketosis and can also have benefits such as reducing inflammation and oxidative stress.
+Consuming animal fats can be especially helpful for weight loss if you follow a high-fat keto diet, which leads to ketosis to enhance fat-burning.

 You need fats in your diet to absorb fat-soluble vitamins, including vitamins A, D, E and K. These essential vitamins help support your immune system, skeletal system, heart, skin and more.